raaz4n/Aeris/README.md

 # Aeris
 A minimalist weather application to give all of the information you need in a clean, simple interface.
-Initially made with Django, I opted to try my hand at working with APIs using C++ and develop it a different way.
+Built using Flask to gather data from OpenWeatherMap's API.